 Trips between home and work are generally considered private travel and aren’t deductible.
 There are some situations that you can claim such as travelling from your home to an alternative workplace, when you need to carry bulky tools or equipment or when you do itinerant work.

-If you're 'travelling on work' during COVID-19 and must quarantine, you can claim a deduction for accommodation, food, drink and incidental expenses.
+If you 'travelled on work' during COVID-19 and had to quarantine, you can claim a deduction for accommodation, food, drink and incidental expenses.
 No deduction is available for private quarantine expenses or when you travel to or from a work location and need to quarantine.

 The record-keeping rules depend on whether you receive a travel allowance, travel for six nights or more and whether you are claiming less than the reasonable amount.
-We suggest that you keep track of your travel allowances, maintain a travel diary and store your receipts to make it easier to support your claim.
+Keep track of your travel allowances, maintain a travel diary and store your receipts to make it easier to support your claim.

 Immediate deductions can be claimed for assets that cost under $300 to the extent the asset is used to generate non-business income.
 These include tools, calculators, briefcases or computer equipment.